ProofSuite/whitepaper/Proof_Business_Plan.md

 Proof was founded by Mike De’Shazer, David Van Isacker and Tai Kersten in May of 2016, originally named ‘The Think Consortium on Blockchain.’
 Think was created by the three founders as a research group, studying industry trends in the emerging blockchain ecosystem.
 Think partnered with companies such as IBM, PwC and other blue chip firms to help create proof-of-concepts based on Think’s research and development expertise.

 In November of 2016, the company was renamed Proof and the mission evolved to making blockchain-enabled markets accessible to anyone.
-The company created the The Proof Dashboard, the first web-based Ethereum token generator and Ethereum token store front.
+The company created the Proof Dashboard, the first web-based Ethereum token generator and Ethereum token store front.
 The Dashboard also featured a simple bitcoin, ethereum and US dollar conversion tool.
 As the Dashboard’s user base grew, Proof’s developers created peripheral services including the ICO landing page generator (ICO MKR) and the tokenized asset legal agreement generator (LAGAB), as well as the mobile version of the Dashboard web application, featuring NFC and QR code-capabilities.

 The core team brings extensive experience with application, web, and blockchain development as well as years of entrepreneurial experience spanning tech, academia, and crypto-currencies.

 Mike De’Shazer is the CEO of Proof.
-With 12 years of software development and management experience, with over 40 applications built that served millions of users, Mike leads product and corporate strategy.
+With 12 years of software development and management experience and over 40 applications built that have served millions of users, Mike leads product and corporate strategy.

 Tai Kersten is the CTO of Proof.
 A seasoned entrepreneur, early blockchain engineer and best-in-class Python and node.js developer, Tai leads technology stack development and maintenance, ensuring best practices security, speed and availability.
 Tai focuses on the consumer facing technology stack.